jeffwurz/ImageGenerator/README.md

   SVG-> PNG in Perl

 Todo functionality:

-  Fill, fill another shape with other small shapes
+  Fill :  fill another shape with other small shapes

-  rotate, rotation for a shape
+  Rotate : rotation for a shape

-  random, random selection of some element.
+  Random : random selection of some element.

-  concentric, create concentric shapes with different dimensions
+  Concentric : create concentric shapes with different dimensions

-  picture in picture, already genereated pictures used as elements in another.
+  Picture in Picture : already genereated pictures used as elements in another.